CorneDeJong/Blog/index.md

 # Welcome!

+## Personal goal of this blog: Feature reference and documentation. ##

 **Some notes for the reader.**
-- My own opinion.
-- Doesn't need to be correct (I try my best).
+- Opinions are my own.
-- Just some notes that can help you.
+- Documentation that can help you.
-- Blogging helps me learn.
+- Blogging helps me to learn.
-- will be brief at the beginning.

 **Focuse area: IT Security technical.**

-_More to come......_
+_ More to come......_